-- You will be notified of the date, time and location well in advance by the Internship Office. - The invitation to give your interim presentation will also state the name of the examiner allocated by the programme. - The supervising lecturer or examiner will chair the session. - The presentation should last a maximum of 20 minutes.
-After the presentation there will be an opportunity to ask questions, after which there will be a short follow-up discussion about your progress on the project(s). - You will receive feedback after the follow-up discussion. - By the day after your interim presentation at the latest, you should electronically submit: - The slides from the interim presentation;
+- You will be notified of the date, time and location well in advance by the Internship Office. - The invitation to give your interim presentation will also state the name of the internal and external examiners allocated by the programme. - The supervising lecturer or internal examiner will chair the session. - The presentation should last a maximum of 20 minutes.
+After the presentation, there will be an opportunity to ask questions, after which there will be a short follow-up discussion about your progress on the project(s). - You will receive feedback after the follow-up discussion. - By the day after your interim presentation at the latest, you should electronically submit: - The slides from the interim presentation; - Photos/a video of the product, where applicable (you may have already submitted these with the interim report).